upload-io/upload-image-plugin/README.md

-# Upload Compression Plugin
+# Upload Image Plugin

-Compress and decompress files on [Upload](https://upload.io).
+Resize, crop, and convert images on [Upload](https://upload.io).

 To use this plugin use the following settings in a "Transformation Step" in the Upload Dashboard: